-• Objectivity: There are two points we can usefully make here.
-Firstly, any attempt to draw a poverty line - even one as basic as 'minimum nutritional needs' - cannot be truly objective.
-This follows because the concept of poverty itself is a subjective condition; if you think about it, my definition of 'minimum needs' may be different to your definition - and we have no objective way of choosing between them.
+Objectivity: There are two points we can usefully make here.
+Firstly, any attempt to draw a poverty line - even one as basic as "minimum nutritional needs" - cannot be truly objective.
+This follows because the concept of poverty itself is a subjective condition; if you think about it, my definition of "minimum needs" may be different to your definition - and we have no objective way of choosing between them.

 Related to this idea is the fact there is no such thing as a minimum level of human need.
 A child, for example, will have different minimum needs to an adult and an adult male manual worker will have different minimum needs to an adult male office worker.
-As these examples demonstrate, even apparently objective definitions of poverty may have a cultural (subjective) basis.
+As these examples, demonstrate, even apparently objective definitions of poverty may have a cultural (subjective) basis.

 Secondly, simply because we may prefer quantifiable - as opposed to qualitative - ways of defining and measuring poverty, doesn't make the former any better - or indeed worse - than the latter.
-Ultimately, concepts of poverty reflect whatever a society and its members believe is an acceptable standard of living - which leads to the idea of relative differentiation.
+Ultimately, concepts of poverty reflect whatever a society and its members believe is an acceptable standard of living - which leads to the idea of:

-Although, on the face of things, identifying needs doesn't appear to be a problem, a couple of questions arise.
-Firstly, as Falkingham (2000) notes, what exactly are people's 'needs' (are they merely biological or do they extend into cultural areas such as education)?; secondly, on what level do we measure need?
+Relative differentiation: Although, on the face of things, identifying needs doesn't appear to be a problem, a couple of questions arise.
+Firstly, as Falkingham (2000) notes, what exactly are people's "needs" (are they merely biological or do they extend into cultural areas such as education)?; secondly, on what level do we measure need?
+For example, do we measure it in terms of individuals, families or Office for National Statistics (2004): Do rising living standards in our society make absolute definitions a less valid way of measuring poverty?

-For example, do we measure it in terms of individuals, families or households, or do we extend this to include communities?
-Alternatively, as I have just suggested, an elderly adult has different needs to a child or a pregnant woman.
-In this respect, it's not simply a matter of defining a set of 'human needs' and applying them uncritically to a population that is relatively differentiated (that is, a population with different biological and cultural needs).
+households, or do we extend this to include communities?
+Alternatively, as we've just suggested, an elderly adult has different needs to a child or a pregnant woman.
+In this respect, it's not simply a matter of defining a set of "human needs" and applying them uncritically to a population that is relatively differentiated (that is, a population with different biological and cultural needs).